mmondics/aiops-z/README.md

     On this page, we see visualizations of two of the main goals of CP4AIOps - Improved Mean Time to Restore (MTTR) and Reduction of Noise.

-    **Mean Time to Resolution (MTTR)** is the total time period from the start of a failure to when the failure resolves and operations resume.
+    **Mean Time to Resolution (MTTR)** is the total time period from the start of a failure to resolution.
 For business-critical applications, downtime of just a few minutes can mean thousands or millions of dollars' worth of lost revenue.
 IBM Cloud Pak for AIOps reduces MTTR by using AI-driven insights to recommend actions and runbooks to solve the issue more quickly.

     **Noise Reduction** is the concept of reducing the number of IT events and alerts that your operations staff must evaluate, speeding recovery time and reducing employee fatigue.

     In the image above, over 300,000 events were narrowed down to 10,000 alerts, which were further narrowed down to 431 incidents.
-These incidents are what IT Operations staff needs to evaluate and remediate either through manual processes, or by building automation if incidents are repeating.
+These incidents are what IT Operations staff needs to evaluate and remediate either through manual processes, or by building automation for repeating incidents.

     Some terminology:

     - **Events** are a record containing structured data that summarizes key attributes of an occurrence on a managed entity, which might be a network resource, some part of that resource, or other key element associated with your network, services, or applications.

-        An event might or might not indicate something anomalous and is a point-in-time, immutable statement about the entity in question.

     - **Alerts** represent an ongoing anomalous condition against a single managed entity.
 Unlike events, alerts might evolve over time as the condition changes.
 Alerts have a start and an end time.
 The creation and evolution of alerts are informed by events.